Evaluation version limitations

-First, Web Technologies are a Client-Server model (you simply use always the same client :-) ), second, simply because using Web Technology provides unneeded overhead, third Web Technologies have an average life curve of 6/12 months then change, fourth nobody stops you to develop a frontend using Django.
+First, Web Technologies are a Client-Server model (you simply use always the same client :-) ), second, simply because using Web Technology provides unneeded overhead, third Web Technologies have an average life curve of 6/12 months then change, fourth nobody stops you to develop a frontend using Django, Flask or whatever stuff is trendy now.
 I wanted to build a solid and expandable product, not a fashionable one.

 Do I need to purchase a Signed Certificate to use with the JSON API ?

 It always depends on what you are trying to achieve in your use case, but in normal usage I would say no, you don't need.
 Currently no checks are done on the certificate in the source code (you can see by yourself), although nothing prevents you to set them up writing appropriate code, but for general usage it would probably be an overkill.

 Remove the evaluation package before installing the licensed version

 If you evaluated the DEMO version and decided to buy the licensed version, save your configuration file and data, remove the demonstration package with your Linux distribution commands (dpkg or rpm) and install the licensed version.
 Binaries are different and the evaluation version simply doesn't contain all the features in the full featured version.
 It's a simple job even for a junior Linux system administrator, they are described in the user manual.

 Fl0wer has no idea of who are the Flow Exporters since they are learned dynamically, so it cannot split the traffic by customer.
 If you want to split traffic by customer you should use different instances on the same or different hardware, making your sizing considerations.
 Discounts for quantities can be discussed.

 Yes. sFlow v5 flows are now supported, altough sFlow is a sampled protocol.